 Another option is to use the OpenResty Lua module by embedding Lua programming language into Nginx Plus.

 This enables the integration of Lua threads into Nginx’s event-processing model.
-By adding Lua code to existing Nginx configuration files, you can easily add small features.
+By adding Lua code to existing Nginx server files, you can easily add small features.
 You can read more about Lua + Nginx coding here.

 It is used to handle server‑side use cases and per‑request processing.
 This can be used to implement more sophisticated configuration solutions.